Testing spontaneous wavefunction collapse with quantum electromechanics

-For it, our model yields a CSL cross-section at the expected $r_c$ of $D \approx 3.8 \times 10^8$ (see Supplementary Information \cite{Supp}).
-This is a factor of 500 times larger than predicted for the only previous proposal at this correlation length that is not dominated by thermal noise~\cite{Forstner2020}.
-For the lower bounds to the collapse rate postulated by Adler~\cite{Adler2007} and Bassi \textit{et al.}~\cite{Bassi2010}, it gives collapse-induced heating rates of $\dot{n}_c \approx 3.8 \times 10^{\pm 2} \; s^{-1}$ and $\dot{n}_c \approx 3.8 \times 10^{-2 \pm 2} \; s^{-1}$, respectively.
-The lowest of these rates equates to the generation of more than one phonon per hour.
+We find a CSL cross-section at the expected $r_c$ of $D~\approx~5.5~\times~10^5$ (see Supplementary Information \cite{Supp}).
+For the lower bounds to the collapse rate postulated by Adler~\cite{Adler2007} and Bassi \textit{et al.}~\cite{Bassi2010}, it gives collapse-induced heating rates of $\dot{n}_c \approx 5.5 \times 10^{-3\pm 2} \; s^{-1}$ and $\dot{n}_c \approx 5.5 \times 10^{-5 \pm 2} \; s^{-1}$, respectively.
+The lowest of these rates equates to the generation of one phonon in under 22 days.
 Other BAW modes with similar $l$ have comparable CSL cross-sections and heating rates, enabling experiments with arrays of resonances.

-To illustrate that BAWs break the compromise between the magnitude of CSL signal and the targeted correlation length it is convenient to calculate the CSL diffusion constant $\eta = D/x_0^2$, where $x_0$ is the resonator's zero point motion.
-For mechanical modes with a wavelength comparable to their largest length scale, $\eta \propto r_c^{-4}$ with the proportionally constant tightly constrained to a narrow range of values.
-This is shown in Fig.~\ref{etafigure} for resonators spanning around seven orders of magnitude in size.
-Only our proposal and the multilayered cantilever~\cite{Vin2020} significantly deviate from this line, enabling larger collapse-induced diffusion without a concomitant increase in correlation length.

 \textit{CSL phonon flux.} With the qubit off-resonance, the steady-state flux of phonons leaving the mechanical resonator is $P \gamma_r$ where $\gamma_r$ is the mechanical decay rate and $P$ is the steady-state occupancy of the BAW resonator due to CSL heating.
-In the absence of other forms of heating, this outwards phonon flux must equal the inwards flux from CSL, so that $P~\approx~\frac{\dot{n}_c}{\gamma_r}$.
-Using $\dot{n}_c = 3.8 \times 10^{-4}$ for the full exclusion of Bassi \textit{et al.}'s lower bounds and $\gamma_r/2\pi = 300 \; \mathrm{Hz}$ for the decay rate of a quartz BAW resonator, consistent with Ref.~\cite{Renninger2018}, we find that full exclusion at $r_c = 10^{-7} \; \mathrm{m}$ requires the ability to resolve occupancy's as low as $P \lesssim 1.2 \times 10^{-6}$.
+In the absence of other forms of heating, this outwards phonon flux must equal the inwards flux from CSL, so that $P~\approx~\frac{2 \pi \dot{n}_c}{\gamma_r}$.
+The highest Q-factor measured experimentally in a BAW resonator is $Q = 10^9$ \cite{tobar2021}.
+Quality factors as high as $Q = 10^7$ have been achieved in SiC BAWs at a temperature of 7 K \cite{Gokhale2020}.
+We find that $Q = 10^7$ would be insufficient to fully exclude CSL.
+However, the quality factor of BAWs scales as $T^{-4}$ at low temperatures \cite{Gokhale2020}.
+Conservatively assuming only a $T^{-1}$ scaling, it was predicted in Ref.~\cite{Gokhale2020} that values as high as $Q=10^{10}$ will be possible at the $\mathrm{mK}$ temperatures required to suppress thermal noise in our system.
+We choose this higher $Q$ value for our analysis.
+Using $\dot{n}_c = 5.5 \times 10^{-7} \; \mathrm{s}^{-1}$ for the full exclusion of Bassi \textit{et al.}'s lower bounds and $\gamma_r/2\pi \approx 1 \; \mathrm{Hz}$ ($Q = 10^{10}$ for GHz frequency modes) for the decay rate of a SiC BAW resonator, we find that full exclusion at $r_c = 10^{-7} \; \mathrm{m}$ requires the ability to resolve occupancy's as low as $P \lesssim 5.5 \times 10^{-7}$.